jayaseyyadri/Practice-repository-all-concepts/README.md

 # second-repository

- A repositorty for practicing diffrent concepts learnt
+ # A repositorty for practicing different concepts learnt